terra-campaigns/degenesis/_includes/24xx_modules/rules.md

 Say how your armour or weapon breaks to turn a hit into a brief hindrance.
 A broken gear is useless until it is repaired.
 Injuries take time and/or medical attention to heal.

 If killed, make a new character to be introduced ASAP.
 Favour inclusion over realism.

+## Gear

+You can carry all the narratively appropriate gear.
+Some items are *Bulky*.
+You can only comfortably carry two *Bulky* items.
+A third item *Hinders* you.
+Four or more are impossible in most circumstances.

+## Change

+Throughout the game, you will change.
+You may acquire skills and potentials.
+You may become long-term injured or infected.
+Most changes are treated narratively first, then dice may be rolled.

 ### Skill Increase